 January is a great time to review and refresh your social media policy to ensure you have what you need to succeed with social media this year.

 A social media policy is more than guidelines.
 It’s an organisation’s clearly articulated position on how their social media should be run, to stay compliant with relevant legislation, uphold the organisation’s brand and reputation and align with the communications strategy.
-If you don’t already have a policy in place, there are some great templates available for free online.
-Try Googling social media policy template.
+If you don’t already have a policy in place, there are some great templates available for free.

 A social media policy can apply to: